RumblingLump/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

 b: They were counting on us to come and now we're betraying their trust?
-Do you wanna die alone?!
+Vill du dö ensam?!§

 {{if _.fifteencigs}}
-b: FIFTEEN.
-CIGARETTES.
+b: FEMTON.
+CIGARETTER.
 {{/if}}

 {{if _.whalepoop}}
-b: WHALE.
-POOP.
+b: VAL-.
+BAJS.
 {{/if}}

 ```